gnosis/GECO/Proposals/Dapplets.md

 * *Injector:* a browser plugin loading and injecting controls into the website depending on context.
 * *Protocol:* a DSL for dapplets and controls definition.
 * *Infrastructure:* to maintain the dapplet's security status and for serving the data.
-* *Wallet support:* implement Dapplets support in Wallets/Signers.
+* *Wallet support:* implement the Dapplets support in Wallets/Signers.
 * *TestCases:* real live dapplets and business cases, creating incentives for Wallet Devs to adopt the Dapplets protocol.